Bolympus1/DADS7202_HW02/README.md

 ## After Fine-tuning:

-เราได้ทำการปรับจูนพารามิเตอร์ เพิ่มเติมจาก pre-trained model จนได้ค่า accuracy ที่ดีขึ้น ด้วยการปรับพารามิเตอร์ต่างๆ ดังนี้
+the parameter that we adjust from the pre-trained model  to get more accuracy is

 **Table 4: Fine-tuning parameters**
 | Model | epoc | Feature extractor | Feature classifier | Optimizer | learning rate |